GoogleCloudPlatform/community/tutorials/setting-up-an-android-development-environment-on-compute-engine/index.md

 ---
-title: Setting up an Android Development environment on Compute Engine
+title: Set up an Android development environment on Compute Engine
-description: Learn how to set up an Android development environment running on the Compute Engine.
+description: Learn how to set up an Android development environment running on Compute Engine.
 author: Rishit-dagli
 tags: Compute Engine
-date_published: 2020-05-24
+date_published: 2020-06-10
 ---

-This tutorial shows how to set up an [Android Studio](https://developer.android.com/studio) on Google Cloud Platform (GCP) in just a few minutes.
+This tutorial shows how to set up an [Android Studio](https://developer.android.com/studio) on Google Cloud in just a few minutes.
 Follow this tutorial to configure Android Studio development environment on an Ubuntu or Windows server virtual machine instance on Compute Engine with the ability to use Android Emulators and accelerate your development.